 But now he needed the help and support of his UC Irvine Health colleagues.

-Dr. Steinert passed away this summer.
+Dr. Steinert passed away summer 2017.
 Read more about his life and career ›

 Dr. Roger Steinert in his own words

 In retrospect, I should have figured out what was going on a little earlier.
 I acted more like a patient than a doctor.
 I was denying the symptoms I was having — unusual sensations that were small and intermittent.